LeVert's season-high 17 lead Nets over Hawks

+ATLANTA -- The Brooklyn Nets are learning that Caris LeVert may be a partial answer to their problem at point guard.

+With Jeremy Lin and D‘Angelo Russell out and with Spencer Dinwiddie showing fatigue, Nets coach Kenny Atkinson was pleased to see LeVert come off the bench, provide some quality minutes at point guard and respond with one of his best games.

-ATLANTA -- Caris LeVert scored a season-high 17 points, and Brooklyn broke the game open with a 17-0 run to open the second half as the Nets beat the Atlanta Hawks 110-90 on Monday at Philips Arena.
+LeVert scored a season-high 17 points, and Brooklyn broke the game open with a 17-0 run to open the second half en route to a 110-90 win over the Atlanta Hawks on Monday at Philips Arena.

+“Spencer was on fumes and Caris really came in and took the torch,” Atkinson said.
+“He was really good in the pick-and-roll.
+He can really pass the ball.
+He had a couple nice lobs, a couple nice wrap-arounds.
+Good to see him have a good game.”

 LeVert, a second-year guard from Michigan, entered the game averaging 10.3 points.
 He almost equaled that with nine first-half points.
 He shot 7-for-13 from the field and matched his career best with seven assists.
 LeVert’s previous best scoring night was a 16-point effort against the Hawks on Oct.
 22.